Anu00parajuli/Assignments-of-Java/Assignment_first.md

-##Inheritance in interface
+## Inheritance in interface
-One interface can inherit another by use of the keyword """extends""" .
+One interface can inherit another by use of the keyword **extends** .
 The synatx is the same as for inheriting classes.
 When a class implements an interface that inherits another interface,it must provide implementations for all methods required by the interface inheritance chain.
 Following is an example : <br/>
 <br/>
 interface A{ <br/>